-Ages ago, at the base of the Combalou Mountain, an ardent shepherd spotted a beautiful young woman.
-He ran after her leaving behind his flock and forgetting his meal, composed of bread and ewe’s milk curds, in a cave.
-As he couldn’t find the beautiful shepherdess after days of searching, the shepherd came back to his flock and the cave where he found his less than appealing meal.
-The ewe’s milk curd was now marbled with green veins and the bread had molded.
-Starving, he tasted the cheese: the Penicillium Roqueforti had worked its magic transforming his cheese into Roquefort…So says the legend!
+Ages ago, at the base of the Combalou Mountain, an earnest shepherd spotted a beautiful young shepherdess.
+He ran after her, leaving behind his flock and his meal — a loaf of bread and ewe’s milk curds.
+After days of searching, the unsuccessful shepherd returned to his flock and the cave where he had left his meal.

-Born in an extraordinary location, Société® Roquefort cheese is made with perfumed raw milk from an incredibly adaptable breed of ewes, Lacaunes.
-Each sheep gives 16 gallons of milk per season – much less than cows – making this milk rare and its cheese precious.
+Born in an extraordinary location, Société Roquefort cheese’s main ingredient is the raw milk from Lacaunes’ sheep.
+An incredibly adaptable breed of ewes.
+Each Lacaune produces a mere 16 gallons of milk per season.

-*Century-old tradition and human dedication have made this cheese world famous and the French philosopher Diderot called Roquefort the “King of Cheeses“ during the Age of Enlightenment.
-Roquefort cheese is crafted with liquid Penicillium roqueforti found in the damp caves.
-Combined with the ewes milk and aged for a minimum of 90 days in the natural limestone caves of Roquefort and cellars, Roquefort is created.
+*Century-old tradition and human dedication have made Roquefort world famous.
+Prompting the French philosopher Diderot to call it the “King of Cheeses“ during the Age of Enlightenment.
+Roquefort cheese is crafted with liquid Penicillium roqueforti found in damp caves.
+Combining ewes’ milk and aging it for a minimum of 90 days in the natural limestone caves of Roquefort and cellars, is the magic recipe for creating Roquefort.

 Rich and Intense Flavor

-In 1925, Roquefort was the first cheese to be given the AO distinction, which later became AOC and in 1996 was given the European distinction P.D.O.
+In 1925, Roquefort was the first cheese to be given the AO distinction, later becoming AOC.
+Over 70 years later, in 1996, it was given the coveted European P.D.O.
 (Protected Designation of Origin).
-These honors have legitimized Roquefort by elevating to a standard the cheese’s particular characteristics, the result of its unique, clearly defined region and traditional methods of production passed on from generation to generation.
+These honors have legitimized Roquefort by elevating to a standard the cheese’s unique characteristics.
+They serve to authenticate its region of origin, as well its traditional production methods used for generations.

 The Société® Roquefort Selection

-Société® Roquefort can be enjoyed in various ways: on its own, with bread, or accompanied by apples, dried fruits and walnuts, crumbled in a salad, melted in a gratin and so on.
-To best meet your needs, Société® offers different delicate cuts of Roquefort with ingenuous packaging to keep your cheese fresh.
+Société Roquefort can be enjoyed on its own, with bread, alongside apples, dried fruits or walnuts, crumbled in a salad, melted in a gratin, and so on.
+It’s why Société offers various cuts of Roquefort with ingenuous packaging to keep your cheese fresh.
 So you can enjoy it in any manner you please.